 The Patrol Division operates most of the time in marked patrol cars.
 Each is equipped with a radar unit that is capable of monitoring traffic speeds while the squad car is moving or parked.
 They are also equipped with first aid equipment, fire extinguishers, medical oxygen, external defibrillators and assorted crime scene equipment.
 Each squad car has a laptop computer, which enables the officers to receive calls, perform checks on persons, property, car registrations, and many other items.
 The computers can also be used to send messages car-to-car, or car-to-dispatcher that cannot be monitored by the public.
 The computers have the capability to access department files and type reports.

 The Investigations Division is responsible for investigating most felony, some gross misdemeanor and misdemeanor crimes within the city.
 This includes assaults, robberies and other personal crimes.
 They also investigate property crimes such as thefts, burglary, fraud and worthless check cases.

 The detectives process evidence and crime scenes.
 In addition, Shakopee detectives participate in several regional investigative networks to try to spot trends and use other departments’ information to help solve local crimes.

-In addition to investigation duties, the Tribal Liaison also serves as liaison for the Shakopee Mdewakanton Sioux Community (SMSC).
-The Tribal Liaison conducts a variety of investigations to determine responsibility for criminal acts with focus on service to the SMSC.
+In addition to investigation duties, the tribal liaison also serves as liaison for the Shakopee Mdewakanton Sioux Community (SMSC).
+The tribal liaison conducts a variety of investigations to determine responsibility for criminal acts with focus on service to the SMSC.
 The Tribal Liaison assists the SMSC in both criminal and non-criminal matters on and off tribal land.
-This is a new position developed in August 2013 as a partnership between the SMSC and the Shakopee Police Department.
+This is position was developed in August 2013 as a partnership between the SMSC and the Shakopee Police Department.